-Older, rundown housing on the Walker Street estate will be replaced with new, modern, low maintenance homes.
+Older, rundown housing on the Walker Street site will be replaced with new, modern, low maintenance homes.

-The estate on Walker Street has older, rundown buildings that cost a lot to maintain.
+The site on Walker Street has older, rundown buildings that cost a lot to maintain.

-The project will build new, modern buildings and increase the number of social housing properties on the estate by 10 per cent.
-The estate will include private housing, which will help fund the project.
+The project will build new, modern buildings and increase the number of social housing properties on the site by at least 10 per cent.
+The site will include private housing, which will help fund the project.

 - More social housing

 - A mix of social and private housing